 It is important to review and potentially update your trust deed every time there is a change to the superannuation laws.
 Even if superannuation laws allow a certain transaction, if it is not permissible under the trust deed it is not allowed.
-This is why it is essential to ensure your trust deed is up-to-date with the current legislation.
+This is why it is essential to ensure your trust deed is up to date with the current legislation.

-An out-of-date trust deed guiding your actions as trustee, could result in significantly adverse effects on member's benefits, and with the recent introduction of administrative fines for SMSF trustees, potential monetary penalties.
+An out of date trust deed guiding your actions as trustee, could result in significantly adverse effects on member's benefits and administrative penalties for SMSF trustees.
 As a result, we recommend you consider your trust deed and superannuation changes annually as part of your SMSF review.

-8 Educate Yourself
+8. Educate Yourself

 Running a successful SMSF does not mean 'setting and forgetting.'
-As a trustee, you have a responsibility to stay up-to-date with all the changes to superannuation and opportunities that can affect your retirement savings.
+As a trustee, you have a responsibility to stay up to date with all the changes to superannuation and opportunities that can affect your retirement savings.

 Trustee education is important as it provides a better understanding of the rules for running an SMSF as well as an understanding of the obligations that can't be ignored.
-Keeping abreast of changes to superannuation helps minimise the risk of your fund being managed incorrectly, which could have potentially led to SIS act breaches, audit qualifications and ATO penalties.
+Keeping abreast of changes to superannuation helps minimise the risk of your fund being managed incorrectly, SIS act breaches, audit qualifications and ATO penalties.

-The ATO has recently been given a wider range of enforcement powers, meaning SMSF trustees can be personally liable for any substantial administration penalties.
-Therefore, it is more important than ever, that as trustee, you keep yourself educated with your responsibilities to ensure your fund remains compliant.
-9
+The ATO has been given a wide range of enforcement powers, meaning SMSF trustees can be personally liable for any substantial administration penalties.
+Therefore, it is important, that as trustee, you keep yourself educated with your responsibilities to ensure your fund remains compliant.

-Stay Within the Limits
+9. Stay Within the Limits

-To ensure you are running a successful SMSF and maximising the tax benefits available to your fund it is important to stay within the limits.
+To ensure you are running a successful SMSF and maximising the tax benefits available to your fund it is important to stay within the limits related to contributions and pension withdrawals.

 Whilst it may be beneficial to contribute additional money to your fund, it is important to be aware of the restrictions and caps around this.
 For both concessional and non-concessional contributions there is a maximum amount that can be contributed each year.
-Should you contribute more than this, an excess tax will be levied on the excess contributions.